leejunta/Radial-Distribution-Function/README.md

 Hello!

 This is a Fortran90 code for the radial distribution function of a molecular trajectory averaged over time.
 This code uses molecular center of masses and periodic boundary conditions (3x3x3) for the calculation and uses unformatted files (gromacs: xtc).
 The part that reads the xtc format was written by James W. Barnett <jbarnet4@tulane.edu>.The code has comments all over, but feel free to reach out to me at <leejunta@grinnell.edu> if you have any more questions.
+Special thanks to Roger Rousseau (PNNL), David Cantu (PNNL), and Mal Soon Lee (PNNL) for assisting me in developing this code.

 Here's how to run the code: